NuclearGeekETH/chatGPT-web-ui/README.md

 # NuclearGeek's AI Playground

 NuclearGeek's AI Playground is an interactive web application utilizing multiple AI models.
-With a user-friendly Gradio interface, it allows the user to communicate with various OpenAI, Google Gemini and Stability.ai models including tools to analyze images with Vision, create images with Dall-e-3 or stability, search the web and news articles with Bing, search journal articles using Annas or even look for a new job with Indeed.
+With a user-friendly Gradio interface, it allows the user to communicate with various OpenAI, Ollama, Google Gemini, and Stability.ai models including tools to analyze images with Vision, create images with Dall-e-3 or stability, search the web and news articles with Bing, search journal articles using Annas or even look for a new job with Indeed.
 The application supports multiple GPT and diffusion models and is designed with a set of examples to provide a good starting point for various scenarios.
-Tabs include OpenAI Chat, OpenAI Vision, Dall-e, Text-to-Speech, Google Gemini Chat, Google Gemini Vision, Stability.ai Text-to-Image, Stability.ai Image-to-Image, Bing Web Search, and Bing News Search.
+Tabs include OpenAI, Ollama, Anthropic, Google Gemini, Stability.ai, Bing Search, and some various image editing tools.

 ## Installation & Setup